EU blasts Trump’s WHO funding cut, fears it worsens pandemic

 Borrell said “only by joining forces can we overcome this crisis that knows no borders.”

-Even though they have been traditional allies for decades, the EU has increasingly been critical of the Trump administration over the past years.
+Even though the EU and the U.S. have been traditional allies for decades, the EU has increasingly been critical of the Trump administration over the past years.

 Worldwide, the pandemic has infected nearly 2 million people and killed over 127,000, according to a tally by Johns Hopkins University.
 The virus is spread by microscopic droplets expelled into the air or left on surfaces when people sneeze or cough.